richardbraytutor/aws-development-step-by-step/Course Content/S002 - Mac Setup/L001 terminal and bash setup/terminal and bash setup.md

 # Setup

-My aim is for this course to provide complete instructions on how to develop a substantial AWS project from scratch, with nothing missing.
+There are separate sections for Mac and Windows setup.

+These are the only sections in the course which differ : once this setup is complete, the remainder of the course videos should work on both platforms.

+This the Mac setup section.

-For that reason we are starting with a factory reset machine.
+In this section we start with a factory reset machine and we'll install all the tools necessary  prior to starting development.

-The only changes I have made are:
+The only changes made to this machine are

 - cosmetic : wallpaper, dock, finder
 - video recording software + backup

 # Mac / Windows compatibility

-There are separate sections for Mac and Windows setup.

-You are currently in the Mac setup section.

-These are the only sections in the course which differ : once this setup is complete, the remainder of the course videos should work on both platforms.

-If there are any differences I will point them out as we go along and show you what to do on each platform.

 In order to maintain this compatibility I am going to assume that we are using the same terminal shell on both platforms.